MicrosoftDocs/entra-docs/docs/fundamentals/whatis.md

 - **Microsoft Entra ID P2.** In addition to the Free and P1 features, P2 also offers [Microsoft Entra ID Protection](~/id-protection/overview-identity-protection.md) to help provide risk-based Conditional Access to your apps and critical company data and [Privileged Identity Management](~/id-governance/privileged-identity-management/pim-getting-started.md) to help discover, restrict, and monitor administrators and their access to resources and to provide just-in-time access when needed.

+In addition to Microsoft Entra ID licenses, you can enable additional identity management capabilities with licenses for other Microsoft Entra products, including:

+- **Microsoft Entra ID Governance.** [Microsoft Entra ID Governance](~/id-governance/identity-governance-overview.md) is an advanced set of [identity governance capabilities](~/id-governance/licensing-fundamentals.md) for Microsoft Entra ID P1 and P2 customers.

+- **Microsoft Entra Permissions Management.** [Microsoft Entra Permissions Management](/entra/permissions-management/) is a cloud infrastructure entitlement management (CIEM) solution that provides comprehensive visibility into permissions assigned to all identities (users and workloads), actions, and resources across cloud infrastructures Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).

-- **"Pay as you go" feature licenses.** You can also get licenses for features such as, Microsoft Entra Business-to-Customer (B2C).
+- **"Pay as you go" feature licenses.** You can also get licenses for features such as Microsoft Entra Domain Services, and Microsoft Entra Business-to-Customer (B2C).
 B2C can help you provide identity and access management solutions for your customer-facing apps.
 For more information, see [Azure Active Directory B2C documentation](/azure/active-directory-b2c/).

+For more information on the Microsoft Entra product family, see [Microsoft Entra](https://www.microsoft.com/security/business/microsoft-entra).

 For more information about associating an Azure subscription to Microsoft Entra ID, see [Associate or add an Azure subscription to Microsoft Entra ID](./how-subscriptions-associated-directory.yml).
 For more information about assigning licenses to your users, see [How to: Assign or remove Microsoft Entra ID licenses](license-users-groups.yml).